 By 2007, I already have several thriving businesses and a lot of my friends were asking me how I did it — quit the corporate world and became a full-time entrepreneur.
 That’s when I decided to start my blog, so I can tell my stories, and share the lessons I learned.

-My blog emphasized on the importance of money management if one wants to become an entrepreneur.
+My blog emphasized the importance of money management if one wants to become an entrepreneur.
 Later on, I also started writing about investments and other aspects of personal finance.

 Soon enough, my blog was able to build a good following, and I started getting speaking invitations to events, TV, and radio shows.
 And eventually, I decided to organize my own seminars to teach people about financial literacy and entrepreneurship.